 Skip to content

 The Sächsisches Textilforschungsinstitut e.V.
 (STFI) in Chemnitz has been an outstanding innovation partner and service provider for its customers since it was founded in 1992.
 Textile materials have shaped our activity profile ever since.
 The non-profit institute addresses technical and social issues through an open, interdisciplinary and reliable approach.
 At STFI, the main topics of research and development are technical textiles, nonwovens, lightweight textile engineering, functionalisation, recycling, digitalisation and Industry 4.0.
-Additionally, STFI gathered many years of experience and expertise in textile testing as well as certifying Personal Protective Equipment (PPE) and geosynthetics.
-In the future, the STFI will continue along this path and establish the Center for Textile Sustainability in the next step.
+Additionally, STFI gathered many years of experience and expertise in textile testing as well as certifying Personal Protective Equipment (PPE).
+The STFI is consistently pursuing the path of contemporary and application-oriented research and has established the Center for Textile Sustainability in this context.
 The STFI has been an affiliated institute of the Chemnitz University of Technology since 2006.
 Furthermore, it is actively involved as a member of the Zuse Association and the Saxon Industrial Research Association (SIG).

 Research focus